NitorCreations/ant-inspector/README.md

 # Ant Inspector

-Tool I developed to inspect [Apache Ant](https://ant.apache.org) build scripts visually.
+Tool I developed to inspect [Apache Ant](https://ant.apache.org) build.xml scripts visually.

 Say you have a project with a complex set of ant build scripts and you need to get an overview of what some specific target does.
 Example execution: